lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-link-share.md

    >[!NOTE]
    >
    >If the assets you are downloading also include licensed assets, you are redirected to the **Copyright Management** page.
 In this page, select the licensed assets, click **Agree**, and then click **Download**.
 If you choose to disagree, only the unlicensed assets are downloaded.
-   >License-protected assets have [license agreement attached](https://helpx.adobe.com/experience-manager/6-5/assets/using/drm.html#DigitalRightsManagementinAssets) to them, which is done by setting asset's [metadata property](https://helpx.adobe.com/experience-manager/6-5/assets/using/drm.html#DigitalRightsManagementinAssets) in AEM Assets.
+   >License-protected assets have [license agreement attached](https://helpx.adobe.com/experience-manager/6-5/assets/using/drm.html#DigitalRightsManagementinAssets) to them, which is done by setting asset's [metadata property](https://helpx.adobe.com/experience-manager/6-5/assets/using/drm.html#DigitalRightsManagementinAssets) in [!DNL AEM Assets].

    ![](assets/licensed-asset-download.png)

    The **Download** dialog box appears.
    ![](assets/download-linkshare.png)

     * To speed up the download of asset files shared as the link, select **Enable download acceleration** option and [follow the wizard](../using/accelerated-download.md#download-workflow-using-file-accelerator).
-To know more about the fast download of assets on Brand Portal refer [Guide to accelerate downloads from Brand Portal](../using/accelerated-download.md).
+To know more about the fast download of assets on [!DNL Brand Portal] refer [Guide to accelerate downloads from [!DNL Brand Portal]](../using/accelerated-download.md).

 2. To download the renditions of assets in addition to the assets from the shared link, select **Rendition(s)** option.
 When you do so, **Exclude System Renditions** option appears that is selected by default.
 This prevents the download of out-of-the-box renditions along with approved assets or their custom renditions.